-Interface Module Equivalent Data Input Data Output Control Input API method calls - method calls, or input parameters, that specify commands and/or control data used to control the operation of the module.
+Interface Module Equivalent Data Input API input parameters - plaintext and/or ciphertext data.
+Data Output API output parameters and return values - plaintext and/or ciphertext data.
+Control Input API method calls - method calls, or input parameters, that specify commands and/or control data used to control the operation of the module.
 Status Output API output parameters and return/error codes that provide status information used to indicate the state of the module.
 Power Start up/Shutdown of a process containing the module.

-1.2 Modes of Operation
+2.2.3 Modes of Operation